-- All employees, including casual employees, are entitled to two days paid bereavement leave on the death of a spouse, de facto partner, parent, step-parent, grandparent, child, step-child, grandchild, sibling or any other member of the employee's household.
-The two days need not be consecutive. - Bereavement leave is an entitlement from the Minimum Conditions of Employment Act 1993.
+- All employees, including casual employees, are entitled to two days paid bereavement leave per occasion on the death of a spouse, de facto partner, parent, step-parent, grandparent, child, step-child, grandchild, sibling or any other member of the employee's household.
+The two days need not be consecutive. - Bereavement leave is a minimum entitlement from the Minimum Conditions of Employment Act 1993.